 Shortly after her election to the municipal court bench, Judge Callahan became involved in the planning process for the Akron Municipal Court's Family Violence Court.
 She presided over that court from its inception in April, 1998 until she was elected to the common pleas court bench in 2009.
 The Family Violence Court is an innovative domestic violence court that targets first-time offenders.
 During Judge Callahan's tenure, Family Violence Court received the Ohio Department of Corrections Director’s Award for Criminal Justice and the American Correctional Association's Exemplary Offender Award.

-Judge Callahan currently presides over one of the Summit County Common Pleas Court re-entry courts, a program which strictly monitors a target population of adult offenders after they are released from the prison system by providing an intense and structured level of supervision and counseling services in an effort to improve their chances of successfully transitioning into society.
+Judge Callahan presided over one of the Summit County Common Pleas Court re-entry courts for four years.
+Re-entry court is a program which strictly monitors a target population of adult offenders after they are released from the prison system by providing an intense and structured level of supervision and counseling services in an effort to improve their chances of successfully transitioning into society.

 Judge Callahan is serving her third term on the Ohio Supreme Court Advisory Committee on Domestic Violence and is a member of the Summit County Criminal Justice Advisory Board.
 She has served on the Ohio Judicial Conference Criminal Law and Procedure Committee and as an instructor at the Ohio Supreme Court’s Judicial College, where she taught other judges trial skills and domestic violence laws.
 Judge Callahan served two terms as president of the Community Health Center Foundation Board and was a member of numerous other boards during her professional career.
 Judge Callahan has frequently served others through her volunteer work and especially enjoyed her ten seasons as a volunteer coach of the St. Hilary Middle School and St. Vincent-St. Mary High School mock trial teams.